 XXXX University is my first choice for graduate study because I am not only a devout Catholic but also a fervent admirer of the Jesuit tradition.
 I am convinced that the election of history’s first Jesuit pope will help us usher in novel and creative advances from a Catholic perspective on pain management.
 As a young American man, an activist with a keen interest in politics, I seek to devote the balance of my life to the battle against ‘total pain,’ researching the ways that pain always exists on multiple levels, physical, psychological, etc., and always within a social context.
 As a CRNA, I seek to honor the mission of the University of XXXX by treating my patients and their families in the same way that UXXX treats its students, caring for their “intellectual, spiritual, ethical, and social development” in a holistic manner.

 As a white American man and a nurse, I have come to profoundly appreciate the vast diversity in our medical community, doctors, and nurses.
-Throughout my years of service, I have treasured the opportunities I have had to work with nurses and health care professionals who are people of color, many of them first-generation immigrants to the USA, from the Philippines, Latin America, etc. As someone with a passion for inclusion, I seek to learn as much as possible about the individual health care needs and considerations of all our ethnic minority communities, particularly the African-American and Latino communities.
-My long-term goal, years down the road after having distinguished myself as a CRNA, would be to enter politics to be able to do all that I can to make health care in America as egalitarian and inclusive as possible.
+Throughout my years of service, I have treasured the opportunities I have had to work with nurses and healthcare professionals who are people of color, many of them first-generation immigrants to the USA from the Philippines, Latin America, etc. As someone with a passion for inclusion, I seek to learn as much as possible about the individual healthcare needs and considerations of all our ethnic minority communities, particularly the African-American and Latino communities.
+My long-term goal, years down the road after having distinguished myself as a CRNA, would be to enter politics to do all I can to make health care in America as egalitarian and inclusive as possible.

 I have extensive experience serving as a nurse in the inner-city, and this was a special privilege for me as I seek to devote my life to helping the underserved, in particular, the weakest and most vulnerable members of our society, those who have the greatest need for medical care and the fewest resources to pay for it.
 I began my nursing career in New Haven, CT, and became familiar with a city plagued by violence, particularly gang violence.
 Next, I moved to Los Angeles and witnessed how violence decimated the poorest members of our urban communities: children were shot only to survive and then become perpetrators of violence themselves.
 I want to do everything that I can to contribute to breaking this cycle.